-Stage 1: Once inside the body, FIV is carried to the regional lymph nodes where it replicates in the white blood cells known as T lymphocytes (CD4+ lymphocyte).
+Stage 1 - Acute stage: Once inside the body, FIV is carried to the regional lymph nodes where it replicates in the white blood cells known as T lymphocytes (CD4+ lymphocyte).
 It then spreads to other lymph nodes throughout the body.
 At this time there may be an acute illness which is characterised by fever, leukopenia, anemia, malaise and swollen lymph nodes, lasting a few weeks.
 During this initial stage, it may go unnoticed that the cat is unwell.

-Stage 2: This is the asymptomatic phase which can last for many years.
+Stage 2 - Latent stage: This is the asymptomatic phase which can last for many years.
 During this stage, the cat appears healthy and is able to lead a normal life.

-Stage 3: As we've already discussed, FIV destroys the T lymphocytes, these cells are required for the proper functioning of the immune system.
-Eventually, when enough T lymphocytes have been destroyed, the immune system loses its ability to fight off opportunistic infections and signs of immunodeficiency develop.
+Stage 3 - Final stage: As we've already discussed, FIV destroys the T lymphocytes, these cells are required for the proper functioning of the immune system.
+Every day cats are exposed to a host of infectious pathogens (disease-causing organisms), however, the immune system protects the cat from developing an infection.
+Eventually, when enough T lymphocytes have been destroyed, the immune system loses its ability to fight off opportunistic infections.

 FIV is diagnosed based on history, clinical signs and a blood test known as ELISA (enzyme-linked immunosorbent assay), which detects antibodies to FIV.
 It is possible to get false positive or false negatives from these results for the following reasons:

 If a cat has received the FIV vaccine it will have a positive test result.